paulbousquet/SmoothLP/README.md

 ```
 lproj_irf `y' `w' (ir=rr), h(`H') h1(`h1') lambda(`lambda') k(5) lag(4) vmat("nw")
 ```
 The code is deisgned to handle multiple instruments.
-If you want graphs for all endogenous variables that are instrumented, add the `mult` option
+If you want graphs for all endogenous variables that are instrumented, add the `mult` option.
+This option will also trigger the use of B-spline approximation for these additional coefficients (and append the penalty matrix accordingly).

 ## Syntax